emilyalice2708/makers-progress/week-6.md

 - Evidence: Succesfully debugged the fizzbuzz program (program now running as expected in the browser).

 ### Wednesday:
-- Goal: Learn the basics of JQuery.
+- Goal: Learn the basics of jQuery.
-- Plan: Work on JQuery step of the Thermostat challenge.
+- Plan: Work on jQuery step of the Thermostat challenge.
-- Evidence:
+- Evidence: My thermostat project is now up and running.

 ### Thursday:
-- Goal:
+- Goal: Understand how JSON works, improve understanding of callbacks in javascript and learn how save the state of my thermostat project.
-- Plan:
+- Plan: Take part in the 'Callbacks and Following the Flow of Control' workshop and work on the thermostat challenge alone in the morning and in my pair in the afternoon.
-- Evidence:
+- Evidence: Zoom call with a coach to validate understanding.

 ### Friday:
 - Goal: